braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 On the **Basics** page, give your new Prediction a unique name.
 You can also provide an optional description to take any notes on this particular Prediction.

 Click __Forward__ to move to the next step.
 Optionally, you can click __Build Now__ to use all the default settings and skip to the last step of creation.
 You will have a chance to review the settings before starting the build process.
-You can return to any step later by selecting it in the top bar.
+You can return to any step later by selecting it in the progress tracker on the top.

 ## Step 2: Define churn